Houston vs. Auburn: Odds, spread, over/under - NCAA Tournament Second Round

 - The Cougars' national championship odds have jumped from +900 at the beginning of the season to +450, the 79th-biggest change among all teams.

-- The Tigers were +4500 to win the national championship at the start of the season, and have now dropped to +7500, which is the 68th-biggest change in the country.

-- Auburn has a 1.3% chance of winning the national championship, based on its moneyline odds.
+- With odds of +450, Houston has been given an 18.2% chance of winning the national championship.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.